Battle of Mosul (2016–2017): Displacements and relief efforts

 Italian Filippo Grandi, the UN High Commissioner for Refugees, arrived in Erbil on 17 October to meet with Kurdish officials.
 The UN has set up five refugee camps capable of taking up to 45,000 people and has the capability of taking in up to 120,000 if more sites are available for camps.
 Dozens of families from Mosul arrived in the Al-Hawl camp in Rojava, northern Syria, bringing the number of Iraqis in al-Hawl to more than 6,000.
 On 18 October, more than 2,000 refugees from Mosul were attempting to cross into Syria, according to the People's Defense Units (YPG).
 The UN is attempting to communicate with citizens inside Mosul that they should not flee to the West of the city toward Syria, an area still under ISIL control, but to the camps in the east.

 The World Health Organization (WHO) said it had trained 90 Iraqi medics in "mass casualty management" as part of its preparations for the Mosul operation, with a special focus on responding to chemical attacks, AP reported.
 ISIL has previously used chemical weapons in attacks on Iraqi and coalition forces, and there are fears that it might do so again inside Mosul, where more than a million civilians live.

 On 3 November, Kurdish and UN aid workers said that more than 40,000 refugees had fled to Kurdistan in the first few weeks of fighting.
 Ten new refugee camps have been built in the Dohuk Governorate, Erbil Governorate and in the town of Khazir.
 According to the United Nations and UNICEF, 22,000 people had been displaced, including more than 9,000 children.

 On 6 November, the United Nations High Commissioner for Refugees (UNHCR) stated that 33,996 people had been displaced from the Mosul District.
 Sixty-three percent of families are missing civil documentation and 21 percent of families are headed by a female.
 The previous 48 hours saw a 53 percent increase in displacement.
 The following day, WHO announced it had established 82 "rapid response teams" to prepare for possible concerns among civilians fleeing Mosul, including health epidemics such as cholera, and exposure to chemicals and smoke from burning oil wells.
 A particular concern is potential disease outbreaks among young children who have not been immunized since ISIL took over the city in June 2014.

 More than 900 Iraqi civilians have fled to the Al-Hawl refugee camp located in the Rojava region of northeastern Syria, while another 700 civilians have migrated to the Turkish–Iraqi borders.

+In March 2017, the WHO contracted Australian health services company Aspen Medical to manage a 48-bed field hospital south of Mosul.
+Aspen Medical initially provided a team of over 80 clinical, project management, logistics and support personnel.
+By June, the company was managing an additional hospital.